Launching At LinkedIn: The Story Of Apache Pinot

 LinkedIn Strives to Bring More Value to its Users

 We started work on Pinot in 2014.
 Our first use case was to meet the needs for the “Who’s viewed your profile” application at LinkedIn.
-With a goal to improve user experience and increase user engagement, the product team insisted that richer and fresh data be presented to users.
+To improve user experience and increase user engagement, the product team insisted that richer and fresh data be presented to users.
 Not 1 day or 1 hour fresh.
 Instantaneous access to every Linkedin user on who’s viewed their profile and a page refresh better grab the latest view by that recruiter across the globe.

 To say “Who’s viewed your profile” was successful would be a massive understatement.
 It was electric.
 Everyone was visiting this new service.
 Engagement shot up to levels never before seen at LinkedIn.
 The product team went wild and immediately started dreaming about other similar features.